hapi-server/cdaweb-hapi-metadata/README.md

+See https://github.com/rweigel/cdaweb-hapi, this is no longer in use.

 # Motivation

 This respository was developed to improve the HAPI metadata served at https://cdaweb.gsfc.nasa.gov/hapi.
 Metadata-related code is discussed in Section 2.
 Output files are available at [mag.gmu.edu](http://mag.gmu.edu/git-data/cdaweb-hapi-metadata/hapi/bw).